nmendozavd/trivia_tandem/README.md

 - [x] A user can select only 1 answer out of the 4 possible answers.
 - [x] The correct answer must be revealed after a user has submitted their answer
 - [x] A user can see the score they received at the end of the round

+## My Approach

+* I utilized `create-react-app` to implement my Trivia app.
+* In order to meet acceptance criteria:
+* I implemented a shuffle function to randmonly select and not repeat questions in a round
+* I implemented an alert box to display correct answer and properly updates score by utilizing a check answer function

+## Testing

+* A total of 9 tests with 5 suites were made using JEST
+* Every component has a corresponding test file (`App.jsx/App.test.jsx`)
+* You can run `npm test` to run the suite of tests

 ## How to run Code